pratinavmongia/googleKeepClone/README.md

 # googleKeepClone

-Before using the file locally do install the node modules locally
+Before using the project locally do install the node modules locally